davidskeck/davidskeck.github.io/_posts/2021-05-11-Pylance-and-Licensing-Lies.md

 There is a way to continue using the normal, fully open source Python tool, but it is no longer the default.

-1. Remove the Pylance installation
+1. Remove the Pylance installation by clicking "Uninstall" in the Extensions side panel.
 2. Edit the settings of the Python tool to set `Jedi` as the default language server.
 3. Restart VSCode